 If you're looking for a louder and more portable speaker, go for the JBL.
 However, if you're looking for a more customizable option that can reproduce a deeper bass, the Denon is still a solid choice.

 The best budget Bluetooth speaker for bass that we've tested is the Anker Soundcore Motion+.
 This small and lightweight speaker has a well-balanced sound profile out-of-the-box, making it suitable for listening to a wide variety of audio content.
-You can customize its sound to your liking thanks to the graphic EQ feature available on its companion app, and it also comes with a BassUp feature you can enable to add more bass to your sound.
+You can customize its sound to your liking thanks to the graphic EQ feature available on its companion app, and it also comes with a BassUp feature that you can enable to add more bass to your sound.

 It's decently built and can get quite loud, though there are some compression artifacts at max volume, so your audio may not sound as clear during louder listening sessions.
 Though we don't currently test for this, it's rated IPX7 for water resistance.
 It also has an outstandingly long battery life that can last over 15 hours from a single charge, making it suitable for long days of listening spent outdoors.
 That said, battery life can vary depending on usage habits, so your real-world experience may differ.